jonathangoc/jonathangoccom/content/edgetalks.md

 ------------------------------------------------------------------------------------------------------------------------------

 ## Akamai EdgeTalks #2: Ana Filipa (Scientist and Health Coach)
-In this session, Ana defines what health means and how an holistic approach could be a better approach to mental and physical health.
+Ana defines what health means and how an holistic approach could be a better approach to mental and physical health.
 She also gives recipes to manage your health so you can feel great and empowered.

 {{< youtube 4Apebgq7E-I >}}